Counter is in beta and still being built. The Chrome Web Store listing isn't live yet. Sideload the dev build to test →

 What does it cost?

-Free tier: 5 anonymous drills + 5 more on sign-in (10 total).
-Individual: $5/month for 250 drills, four AI brains, and HD voice.
+Free tier: 5 drills, plus 5 more when you sign in (10 total).
+Individual: $5/year for 250 drills/month, six AI brains, and HD voice.
 Lifetime: $14.99 once for 250 drills/month forever, no recurring charge.
 Bring-your-own-key (Anthropic Claude only): $1/month for unlimited.
+Everything is free while Counter is in beta.

 What data does Counter collect?